BRQL for custom fields

 Direct join [$.]

-Example: [$.Date] retrieves the Date field from the same table that the custom field is rooted in.
+Example: [$.Date] retrieves the Date field from the root table

 Open join [$]

-• Used when the default relationship between tables does not match the logic needed for the calculation.
+- Used when the default relationship does not match the calculation

-• Requires the relationship to be defined explicitly in the subquery.
+- Requires the relationship to be defined in the subquery

-đź’ˇSubqueries may slow down report loading times and performance.
-Use window functions instead of subqueries where possible to improve performance.
+💡Subqueries may slow down report performance.
+Use window functions instead of subqueries where possible.

 Functions